apache/apisix/doc/plugin-develop.md

  complete the Lua script, and finally return.
 The assertion of the use case is response_body return "done", "__no_error_log__" means to check the "__error.log__" of Nginx.
 There must be no ERROR level record.
 The log files for the unit test are located in the following folder: 't/servroot/logs'.

+The above test case represents a simple scenario.
+Most scenarios will require multiple steps to validate.
+To do this, create multiple tests `=== TEST 1`, `=== TEST 2`, and so on.
+These tests will be executed sequentially, allowing you to break down scenarios into a sequence of atomic steps.

+Additionally, there are some convenience testing endpoints which can be found [here](https://github.com/apache/apisix/blob/master/t/lib/server.lua#L36).
+For example, see [proxy-rewrite](https://github.com/apache/apisix/blob/master/t/plugin/proxy-rewrite.lua).
+In test 42, the upstream `uri` is made to redirect `/test?new_uri=hello` to `/hello` (which always returns `hello world`).
+In test 43, the response body is confirmed to equal `hello world`, meaning the proxy-rewrite configuration added with test 42 worked correctly.

 Refer the following [document](how-to-build.md#test) to setup the testing framework.